Amechi101/concepteur-market-app/Project Specifications.md

 - **Indieitude Admin Area**:

-This will be the master admin for ourselves to govern the backend of the site, to approve user changes (**see permissions in Users for more detail**), Add our own content(product pictures and information) to the platform, using the same upload procudure as the **designers** product upload and govern any other data in the site such as adding designers, deleting users, and etc..
+This will be the master admin for ourselves to govern the backend of the site, to approve user changes (**see permissions in Users for more detail**), Add our own content(product pictures and information) to the platform, using the same upload procedure as the **designers** product upload and govern any other data in the site such as adding designers, deleting users, and etc..

 Users (use case)